Check apache-httpd-status

 --always-ok Always returns OK.

-Set the CRIT threshold for the number of workers
+-c, --critical CRIT CRIT threshold for the percentage of workers processing

--u URL, --url URL Apache Server Status URL.
-Default: http://localhost
+-u, --url URL Apache Server Status URL.
+Default:

-Set the WARN threshold for the number of workers
+-w, --warning WARN WARN threshold for the percentage of workers processing

 Usage Examples